A common theme in all creativity techniques and methods is that creativity is about making connections.

 The “illumination” event or events happen when you wake up one morning with a good idea that did not exist before.

-Deep in your brain, connections have been made and a new understanding has formed.
+Deep in your brain, connections have been made, and a new understanding has formed.
 You realize that there is another way to do something, or a missing piece of the jigsaw has appeared.
-Sometimes you just realize that a bit more research is needed, or maybe it is a clue to a new idea.
+Sometimes, you just realize that a bit more research is needed, or maybe it is a clue to a new idea.

 Stage 4: Verification

 The fourth stage is bringing your new idea to life.
 This is where the investment in knowledge pays off – you will be in the best position to turn your ideas into action.
 An action plan to explore, test, prove, and improve your idea is the next step.
-If you are already working in mind mapping software, this next step is easy to integrate into your creative map.
+If you are already working in mind map software, this next step is easy to integrate into your creative map.

 You might recognize the Wallas creativity process, as its principles are behind many other best practices.
 Tiago Forte’s “Second Brain” is based on Zettelkasten, which in turn uses the same principles of collecting, re-interpreting, and connecting ideas over a period of time.
 All of this gives your unconscious mind more material to work with.